pmatseykanets/laravel-scout-postgres/README.md

     // You may want to update index documents directly in PostgreSQL (i.e. via triggers).
     // In this case you can set this value to false.
     'maintain_index' => true,
+    // You can override the default text search configuration.
+Null uses the default.
+    'search_configuration' => null,
 ],
 ...
 ```